 This is part three of our series on how the South Dakota v.
 Wayfair decision has changed the landscape for businesses over the past three years.
-Check out the other parts of the series: major challenges and the future of nexus, cost of compliance, and local tax issues.
-Stay tuned for the final article on audit trends.
+Check out the other parts of the series: major challenges and the future of nexus, cost of compliance, local tax issues, and audit trends.

 The second wave of sales tax nexus legislation following the 2018 Wayfair decision was marketplace nexus or marketplace facilitator collection legislation.